CHRISHA1122/milestone-project-2/README.md

 * Enjoyable experiance on the site.
 * Have fun playing the game.
 * Keep playing to try get better score.
+* Create a username and have it saved.
-* a easy to play game.
+* An easy to play game.

 ### Developer goals